 I wanted to use my experience and knowledge to help tenants like myself, and try to improve the services we all use and need from Network Homes.
 By representing tenants, I feel through our work on the Local Panel we're asking the right questions of Network to help improve services and living conditions for all residents.
 We'll also be able to help Network achieve their goals, which ultimately helps us all.
 The main focus is to improve services, communications and ideally for us to reduce the need to make complaints.
 No one wants to waste time making or dealing with complaints.

 I'd encourage tenants to get involved and join their Local Panel.
 Also to learn about what’s happening, how we can make a difference and help our neighbours and ourselves to improve the quality of the place we live in.

 Francis Hayden, Chair of the London Resident Panel

 One of my main goals, as I continue to work with Network, is to improve communication to residents.
 That will include reaching people in different ways where possible, and according to their preference.

-I've been a Network resident in the Westbourne Green area for more than 17 years, and I was appointed Chair of the London Resident Panel in June.
+I've been a Network resident in the Westbourne Green area for more than 17 years, and I was appointed chair of the London Local Panel in June.

 I work in information security, keeping hackers out and sensitive data in by designing, building and maintaining secure systems and processes.
 I spend a lot of time auditing and being audited, and I'm used to looking at things in detail to make sure they're working as intended.
 It's partly for that reason that I originally applied to join the Panel, but until I did so I wasn't even aware it existed.
 One of my main goals, as I continue to work with Network, is to improve communication to residents.
 That will include reaching people in different ways where possible, and according to their preference - for instance by email or text message and not just letters.
 Also by helping them to communicate more proactively with people in general to keep them informed about what's going on in their area and the work that's being done on their behalf.